ariesteam/ariesteam.github.com/about/approach.markdown

 information can be used to build a transfer function to translate previously assessed economic values for specific benefits into estimated valuation portfolios when required by the user.
-The transfer function operates on the agggregated values retrieved from the Ecosystem Services Database with the help of a neural network classification algorithm that identifies most likely candidates based on ecological and economic similarities between source and destination
+The transfer function operates on the aggregated values retrieved from the Ecosystem Services Database with the help of a neural network classification algorithm that identifies most likely candidates based on ecological and economic similarities between source and destination